rajgoel/reveal.js-plugins/chalkboard/README.md

 });
 ```

-**Note:** Customisation of pens has changed since version 0.8 of the plugin.
+**Note:** Customisation of pens and eraser has changed since version 0.8 of the plugin.
 This behaviour may break backwards compatibility for older pen configurations.

 **Note:** Customisation of pens has changed since version 0.5 of the plugin, it is now possible to use standard cursors, e.g. by setting ```pen:  [ 'crosshair', 'pointer' ]```.
 Please update your parameters if migrating from an older version.